PalakRajput/Kotlin-basics/src/main/Article.md

 }
 ```

-* Sealed classes: Just like Java 17's sealed classes only specific classes can extend it.
+* **Sealed classes**: Just like Java 17's sealed classes only specific classes can extend it.
 The classes which extend
   sealed class should be present in same code base & same package.

 ```kotlin